Li-8023/Li-8023/README.md

 ### Hi there 👋, I'm Li He

 ## Skills and Experience
-* :computer: Python, C/C++, Java, JavaFX, Swift, JavaScript, C#, Vue3
+* :computer: Python, C/C++, Java, C#, Vue3
-* :toolbox: MATLAB, PostgreSQL, Minitab, GitHub, Windows, Linux, GameMaker, VirtualBox, MongoDB
+* :toolbox: MATLAB, PostgreSQL, Minitab, GitHub, Windows, Linux, GameMaker, VirtualBox, MongoDB, MacOS
-* :iphone: React, MacOS
+* :iphone: React, JavaScript, Swift, SwiftUI, JavaFX

 I am Li, a senior student majoring in computer science at Arizona State University.
 I come from China and have a keen interest in AI, HCI, and UI.
 My purpose here is to contribute to remarkable projects and maintain active involvement in the open-source community.
 You can check out my LinkedIn at https://www.linkedin.com/in/li-he-31ba93248/.

-Skills: MATLAB, API, Python, C/C++, Java, JavaFX, Swift, React, JavaScript, C#, PostgreSQL, Minitab, GitHub, Windows, Linux, MacOS, GameMaker, VirtualBox, MongoDB

 - 📫 How to reach me: lihe57156@gmail.com